dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/04-data-segmentation/index.md

 Use Segments to scope dashboard tiles.

-1. Use CoPilot to create a tile for CPU usage across hosts.
+1. Create a tile for k8s container CPU usage across workloads.
-2. Apply Platform Segment (k8s) to the tile.
+2. Apply App segment (easytrade) to the tile.
 3. Observe scoped metric results.